 • comply with all relevant local, state, and federal employment regulations, and

 • implement its commitment to diversity and to providing equal employment opportunities.

-Before beginning a search, all those who will be involved in the selection process, and all those who will have contact with applicants for employment, are asked to carefully read these procedures, along with “Guidelines for Conducting Effective Employment Interviews” and the College's Equal Employment Opportunity policy (available from the Human Resources web pages and in the Human Resources public folder in eDisk).
+Before beginning a search, all those who will be involved in the selection process, and all those who will have contact with applicants for employment, are asked to carefully read these procedures, along with “Guidelines for Conducting Effective Employment Interviews” and the College's Equal Employment Opportunity policy.

 Any member of the selection/search committee who has not had prior interview skills training is encouraged to schedule a meeting with the Associate Director, Human Resources, and must review Guidelines for Conducting Effective Employment Interviews.